AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 In the [previous post](/posts/dynamodb-efficient-filtering-2/), access pattern `AP3` required us to display comments of multiple ratings, such as `3` or `5`.
 Our table design meant that we performed multiple queries and merged the results in our DynamoDB client code.

+Now we have (at least) two `LastEvaluatedKey`s to choose from.
+How do we paginate through the combined result set?
+A simple approach is to **generate one for each result set** based on the **final item displayed from each partition.**

 The grid below assumes a page size of three comments per page, and a filter of rating `3` or `5`.

 ![Pagination grid - actual table coming soon!](pagination.png)